 Ketamine Therapy is a newly emerging therapy that utilizes Ketamine’s ability to stimulate brain function.

-In Ketamine Therapy, the doses are much lower, so that the patient doesn’t lose consciousness.
+In this type of therapy, the Ketamine doses are much lower, so that the patient doesn’t lose consciousness.
 Instead, patients typically experience deep body relaxation combined with active, free-flowing thoughts.
-During the IV treatment, Ketamine begins working to build new connections in the brain.
+During the ketamine IV infusion, Ketamine begins working to build new connections in the brain.

 Ketamine has also shown success in treating cases of treatment-resistant depression, where medications had little effect.